KatieWillis/DriveSelectionBalance/README.md

 # DriveSelectionBalance

 ___
 This repository contains jupyter notebooks associated with the manuscript "Engineering drive-selection balance for localised population suppression with neutral dynamics" currently available on BioRXiv.
+The notebooks contain all code needed to reproduce all analysis, figures and tables included in the manuscript.

 Katie Willis1 & Austin Burt1